 HOURS OF WORK

-As scheduled by Department Director to ensure appropriate coverage of department services.
-Must be able to work weekends as scheduled.
-Participates in on-call requirements as per department policy.
+Sunday, Additional weekday coverage possible as scheduled by Department Director to ensure appropriate coverage of department services.
+Must be able to participate in education requirements as per department policy.

 Reassesses patients status regularly to determine progress review goals and plan future goals with patient's participation.